 filesystem type using the

 $ # Create an FSFS-backed repository $ svnadmin create --fs-type fsfs /var/svn/repos $

-# Create a Berkeley-DB-backed repository $ svnadmin create --fs-type bdb /var/svn/repos $
+# Create a legacy Berkeley-DB-backed repository $ svnadmin create --fs-type bdb /var/svn/repos $

 After running this simple command, you have a Subversion repository.
 Depending on how users will access this new repository, you might need to fiddle with its filesystem permissions.
 But since basic system administration is rather outside the scope of this text, we'll leave further exploration of that topic as an exercise to the reader.